kmadof/kmadof.github.io/_posts/2020-05-05-cross-stage-variables.md

   21 May 2020 - I specified where stageDependencies can be used and how.
 </div>

 When you create a build pipeline you must sometime decide at runtime whether run some code or not.
 One of the options for this is output variables.
-It enables you to set a variable in one job and use this variable in the next job.
+It enables you to set a variable in one job and use it in the next job.
 In YAML we will write this in that way:

 ```yaml
 stages: